andyux01/edtechjoker/common-issues.md

 - CSS scoping when we get into web components, is that CSS does not cascade when you see "shadow-root" in the browser inspector.
 This is a feature, not a bug, but frustrating at first for sure!

 ### JS Common mistakes
-- We will be doing modular javascript which means that local "tooling" or development tools, actually build and make the code work while you review it.
+- Kita akan menggunakan javascript modular, yang berarti "perkakas" atau perkakas pengembangan lokal, benar-benar membangun dan membuat kode berfungsi saat Anda memeriksanya.
-- As a result when you reference other code it should be like `import "@whatever/library/thing.js";` and NOT `import "../../../../node_modules/@whatever/library/thing.js"`
+- Akibatnya ketika Anda mereferensikan kode lain, kode tersebut seharusnya seperti `import "@whatever/library/thing.js";` and NOT `import "../../../../node_modules/@whatever/library/thing.js"` loop umpan balik JS saat menggunakan NPM
-JS feedback loop when using NPM
-- find asset on npm
+- temukan aset di npm
 - `npm install --save @what/ever`
 - `npm run start` (restart / reload your development environment)
 - import the code into your code like `import "@what/ever/thing.js"`
 - now, if it's another webcomponent then you'll be able to use the `<what-ever>` tag

-# Get in the habit of doing these all the time.
-This is literally the feedback loop of the job and the way to solve 99% of issues.
-If you hate this, you might end up hating development.
-If this makes sense, hopefully you have just found your passion.
+# Biasakan melakukan hal ini setiap waktu.
+Ini secara harfiah merupakan siklus umpan balik dari pekerjaan dan cara untuk menyelesaikan 99% masalah.
+Jika Anda membenci ini, Anda mungkin akan membenci pengembangan.
+Jika ini masuk akal, mudah-mudahan Anda baru saja menemukan gairah Anda.

 # Video of how to get started / OS level explainer
 - https://www.youtube.com/watch?v=cwTswuFkMH4